How to exercise during your menstrual cycle

 During the second half of your cycle – and as your period is near, you might feel warmer and less energetic.
 This means you might like to switch to gentler styles of movement such as walking, cycling, yoga or Pilates.

 Evidence has shown that exercise can help both in the days before and during your period.
-Before your period you might experience a range of symptoms classed as premenstrual syndrome (PMS).
-These can affect everyone differently but can include physical things like bloating and breast tenderness.
-You might also notice psychological symptoms such as feeling irritable or low in mood.
+Before your period you might experience a range of symptoms classed as premenstrual syndrome.
+These can affect everyone differently but can include physical symptoms such as bloating and breast tenderness.
+You might also feel irritable or low in mood.

-Exercise can help to support you during this time.
-Moderate exercise such as walking, yoga, or dancing can help to release feel good hormones called endorphins.
+Exercise can help to support you during this time in a number of ways.
+Moderate exercise such as walking, yoga, or dancing, can release feel good hormones called endorphins.
 These chemicals can help to improve your mood and reduce the pain of cramps and headaches.
+You may want to avoid high-intensity workouts in the days before or during your period to prevent putting more stress on the body.
+But everyone is different – it’s about finding what’s best for you.

 What exercise is best during your period?

-You might find that during your period itself you feel low in energy and a bit uncomfortable.
+You might find that during your period, you feel low in energy and a bit uncomfortable.
 This can make you want to skip exercise altogether.
-But you are likely to feel better if you do some gentle movement during this time – to get the blood flowing and increase your energy.
+But, you' likely to feel better if you incorporate some gentle movement during this time – to get the blood flowing and increase your energy.

 If you notice you have very low energy during or after your period, or if menstrual pain stops you from exercising, then see a GP for support.